kon-ham/kon-ham.github.io/_posts/2021-12-24-summarizing-three-months-of-interviewing.md

 5 - 10 minutes before my interview I turned on Photo Booth and watched cute and funny animal videos.
 I used Photo Booth to watch myself smile and laugh at the silly animal videos to get in the practice of smiling and to remind myself that *smiling is beautiful*.
 Sometimes I'd listen to music to help me feel determined to do a good job regardless of my circumstance.

 When it's game time, be sure to smile, wave, present yourself as a positive and cheerful human being.
 Thank them for their time from the beginning.

+When they ask you a question - it is important to remember: *you don't have to answer immediately*.

+Thank them for asking the question.
+Ask for a moment to think about their question.
+Use that time to breath and relax.
+If it helps, tell them you're trying to relax a bit because you're a bit nervous about interviewing.
+This is a good test.
+If they're not receptive to how you're feeling, you probably don't want to be working there.

 After answering each question, ask your interviewer: "Was that the answer you were looking for?"